chengsoonong/mclass-sky/doc/api.rst

 If this is the first time you're using mclearn, you might like to instead go through the User Guide for an in-depth explanation of the algorithms.

-As a convenience, all functions listed below can be accessed directly from the top-level module.

 Classifiers
 --------------------------------